kburchfiel/godot_demo_3d_gdnative_cpp_project/Readme.md

 In order to share the project on GitHub, I simply opened my project folder within Visual Studio Code and used the Git extension to push my changes to my project page (https://github.com/kburchfiel/godot_demo_3d_gdnative_cpp_project).

-There are plenty of ways to improve this project, but I'd also like to spend some time with Unreal Engine so that I can see which engine I prefer.
+There are plenty of ways to improve this project, but now that I've created a working concept, I'd like to spend some time with Unreal Engine so that I can determine which engine I'd like to place most of my focus on in the future.